rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 }
 ```

-Both approaches are necessary because of a particular language aspect of javascript: A method's `this` is depending on the call-site, not the site of the method definition.
+Both approaches are necessary because of a particular language aspect of JavaScript: A method's `this` is depending on the call-site, not the site of the method definition.
 I understand how tedious and very alien this seems, especially if you come from a language where `this` always refers to the instance that was being called like Java.
 At the same time though, it's a pretty universal concept of the language, one that libraries provided universal solutions for that were translatable to other libraries as well.
 The important thing to note here: **My brain's pattern matching worked, no matter if I was doing this in `jQuery` 10 years ago, `knockoutJS` 8 years ago, or `React` 5 years ago.** Nowadays,
 this issue has further been taken care of with the introduction of [arrow-functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and their distinctive syntax.

 ## Enter React hooks

 React hooks are magic.
-In an odd way my gut tells me.
-To cut it short, it effectively is the framework hiding global state from me, and linters and heuristics enforcing that I don't accidentally mess with it in "the wrong way".
+To cut it short, it effectively is the framework hiding global state from me, and linters and heuristics preventing me from accidentally messing with it in "the wrong way".
 Don't get me wrong, they're a pleasure to use and I wouldn't trade them for the verbosity of how we used to use classes or _higher-order-functions_ whenever we needed local state. **At the same time they introduce a mechanism that I would've usually expected to be universally present in a language, rather than specifically bound to a framework.**

 ## Deep Dive: How hooks work

-React hooks introduce what I call a "shadow stack" (the official docs call it "memory cells").
+React hooks introduce so called "memory cells".
 I'm vastly over-simplifing it as the actual implementation uses a linked list, but you can think of it like this:

 Each call to a function like `useState` being assigned a number from a global sequence, from the first one at the top of the render tree to the last ones at the leaves. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.